pubkey/fashion-segmentation/README.md

 # fashion-segmentation

 Detect which pixels of your product images actually belong to the product.
 We use up to 4 images as input because on many fashion images, you need multiple images as context to know which fashion item must be segmentated.
-In the following image you can see that the person wears a jacked, a t-shirt and a jeans.
-But only with all 4 images, it is clear to the network that the jacked must be segmentated.
+In the following image you can see that the person wears a jacket, a t-shirt and a jeans.
+But only with all 4 images, it is clear to the network that the jacket must be segmentated.

 <p align="center">
     <img src="./docs/images/fashion-segmentation-input-output.jpg" alt="fashion segmentation input output" />